kbroman/Paper_DataOrg/manuscript.md

 it clear that the data are known to be missing rather than unintentionally left blank.

 Figure 2 contains two examples of spreadsheets with some empty cells.
 In Figure 2A, cells were left blank when a single value was meant to be repeated multiple times.
 Please don't do this!
 It is additional work for the analyst to determine the implicit values for these cells.
-Moreover, if the rows are sorted at some point, the date column will be completely mangled.
+Moreover, if the rows are sorted at some point there may be no way to recover the dates that belong in the empty cells.

 ![Examples of spreadsheets that violate the 'no empty cells' recommendation. **A:** A spreadsheet where only the first of several repeated values was included. **B:** A spreadsheet with a complicated layout and some implicit column headers.
 For a tidy version of this data, see Figure 3.](figure/02_blank_cells-1.png)